syntaxSangoma/order-summary-component-vanilla-06/README.md

 - A web browser (Chrome, Firefox, Safari, Edge) to view the component.
 - A text editor or IDE to edit `index.html` and `style.css` (e.g., VS Code).
-- (Optional) A local server for consistent asset loading (e.g., `python -m http.server` or VS Code Live Server).
+- (Optional) A local server for consistent asset loading (VS Code Live Server).

 ## Installation & Setup Instructions